Machine Learning with Confidential Computing: A Systematization of Knowledge: Next generation and Beyond

 Additionally, although it is out-of-scope in typical threat models of Confidential Computing, the risk of side-channel attacks would be increased due to the increasingly complex process when incorporating the ML process, which should be better analyzed and handled.
 First of all, conducting side-channel attacks to disclose the structure of DNNs has been shown to be possible in various ways.
 Privado~\cite{grover2018privado} and Hua's work~\cite{hua2018reverse} demonstrated that by observing memory access patterns a CPU-TEE accesses, the adversary can infer the DNN's network structure.
 Ganred~\cite{liu2020ganred} and Cache Telepathy~\cite{yan2020cache} used only cache timing side-channel information and still were able to extract a targeting modern DNNs from a CPU-TEE.
 Similarly, electromagnetic (EM) emanations and power information, also can be leveraged to disclose DNN information~\cite{batina2019csi, yu2020deepem}.

-Such venerability becomes severe with application-specific processors like CNN accelerators.
+Such vulnerability becomes severe with application-specific processors like CNN accelerators.
 For instance, Hermes~\cite{li2021hermes} observed the data stream on the PCIe bus between GPUs and CPUs, and Leaky DNN~\cite{wei2020leaky} monitored the resource usage of the GPU's kernel; both can steal DNN models' hyper-parameters, even identical weight information.
 The same side-channel issue also exists in microcontrollers that have been massively used in pervasive applications such as wearables and surveillance cameras shown by~\cite{batina2019csi}'s attack.
 These potential and new rising side-channel attacks should be delicately examined when implementing a Confidential Computing system for ML.
+Still, there are countermeasures that transform applications (\eg~ML frameworks) to be free of input/output-dependent access patterns by introducing obliviousness into the input/output.
+Though recent work shows progress in various mitigation techniques~\cite{oh2020trustore}, we are not even close to bridging this gap; hence we anticipate further developments tackling side-channel risks to emerge in the future.